 Overview:

-Named after Julius Caesar, this cut features short, horizontally straight bangs and is perfect for thinning hair.
+This cut is named after Julius Caesar and has short, horizontally straight bangs and is ideal for thinning hair.

-Styling Tip: Use lightweight pomade or mousse for styling.
+Styling Tip: Style with lightweight pomade or mousse.

 Side Part